 In this episode of “Walking The Way with The Saints”, we focus on Sts.
-Behnam and Sarah, the offspring of the Persian king, Sennacherib, whom we remember on December 10 according to the Syriac Orthodox Liturgical calendar.
+Behnam and Sarah, the offspring of the Assyrian king Sennacherib who lived within the Sassanian Persian Empire.
+We remember them on December 10 according to the Syriac Orthodox Liturgical calendar.
 Saad Makadsi presents us with his research into their lives and how their faith led them to martyrdom under the command of their father for not renouncing their faith in Christianity and returning to their pagan roots.

 The story began when one day Behnam went out with forty of his servants to hunt on the mountain.
 He saw a big beast and chased it for a long time until he was separated from his servants.
 The night came and it was too late for him to reunite with his group, so he had to spend the night away.
 In his sleep someone said to him, “Go to Saint Matthew who you’ll find between the caves.
 He would pray for your sister (she was afflicted with an incurable disease, leprosy) so the Lord may heal her.”

 When he woke up from his sleep, he met with his servants, and they searched for St. Matthew until they found him in a cave.
 Behnam bowed down in front of the saint and informed him of the vision he had dreamed about and asked the saint to go with him to Nineveh, Behnam’s home city.

 St. Matthew left his cave and headed with them to Nineveh.
 Behnam preceded him to tell his mother about the vision and St. Matthew.
 Due to her love for her children she allowed his sister to go with him in secret to meet the Saint.
 St. Matthew prayed for her, then the Lord healed her.